Medical and Surgical Management of Rhinosinusitis

 Frontal Recess and Frontal Sinusotomy: A minimum of a Draf-IIb should be performed.
 Some studies found favorable outcomes performing a Draf-III with resection of the middle turbinates(ref-wfv)(ref-iqa).
 However, a systematic review found revisions and restenosis to be less frequent utilizing a Draf-IIb, though this was across all indications(ref-lgp).

-Primary, Diffuse, Non-Endotype-II Rhinosinusitis
+Primary, Diffuse, Non-Endotype-II CRS

 Medical management